meligo/BitcoinSubsidiumExplorerv4/README.md

 *  [List of live explorers running Iquidus](https://github.com/iquidus/explorer/wiki/Live-Explorers)
 *  most of the information comes from https://stakeandnodes.net/iquidus-explorer-installation-guide/ , but with some tweaks I found easier
+*  https://github.com/go140point6/pvpcoin-explorer#fix-for-length-undefined this link has some fixes that are already implemented in this code

 *Note: If you would like your instance mentioned here contact me*